 Time spent underground on each trip can vary from a few hours to over a day, but a typical club trip will probably be four to eight hours long.
 We mostly travel to the cave for the day, sharing transport as required, then return home in the evening.
 For trips to caving regions further away we may go for a weekend, or longer, staying in huts owned by caving clubs, bunk houses, or even camping.

-Cave and mine passage can vary in difficulty from a simple walk, to scambling over boulders, to stopping, through to crawling.
+Cave and mine passage can vary in difficulty from a simple walk, to scambling over boulders, to stooping, through to crawling.
 Passage sizes vary from barely big enough to crawl through, to some that are so large our lamps can't penetrate from one side to the other.
 Vertical and sloping drops, or ascents can be climbed if they are simple.
 We may use a rope for confidence and safety, or none if the drop is small and the difficulty low.
 For longer and more difficult drops we use a variety of means to get down and up.

 Thin flexible metal ladders were developed in the 1950's and are still sometimes used.
 A rope is used as a lifeline to protect the caver if they fall, or the ladder fails.
-This method of descending vertical drops is know as "Ladder & Lifeline.
+This method of descending vertical drops is know as "Ladder & Lifeline".

 In the 1970's a system for descending and ascending a rope was developed using friction devices for going down and sliding rope clamps for going back up again.
 This is known as "Single Rope Technique", or SRT.
 SRT is the most common way we now cope with vertical sections, or pitches in caves.
 It allows us to descend very deep caves with a minimum of equipment to carry.
 It does however require us to learn the skills involved in safely rigging the rope and negotiating the drop.
 The rope itself is between 9 and 11mm thick and is very strong.